pommes-public/pommesdispatch/README.md

 *Note: Not every single contribution is reflected in the current version of `pommesdispatch`.
-This is especially true for those marked as early-stage contributions.
+This is especially true for those marked as early-stage contributions that may have been extended, altered or sometimes discarded.
+Nonetheless, all people listed have made valuable contributions.
+The ones discarded might be re-integrated at some point in time.
 Dedicated contributions to `pommesdata` and `pommesinvest` are not included in the list, but listed individually for these projects.*

 ## Citing